EPrathe/blog-frontend/README.md

 everythingbutbagel.com

 The site is run using React, Node, Mongo, and AWS.
+The contenet in the articles come from Contentful.